 ETS is a mixture of the smoke given off by a burning cigarette, pipe, or cigar (sidestream smoke), and the smoke exhaled by smokers (mainstream smoke).
 ETS is a mixture of about 85% sidestream and 15% mainstream smoke (4) made up of over 4,000 chemicals, including Polycyclic Aromatic Hydrocarbons (PAHs) and carbon monoxide (5).
 Sidestream smoke has a different chemical make-up than main-stream smoke.
-Sidestream smoke contains higher levels of virtually all carcinogens, compared to mainstream smoke, but they are both produced by the same fundamental processes.
+Sidestream smoke contains higher levels of virtually all carcinogens, compared to mainstream smoke (6).
+Mainstream smoke has been more extensively researched than sidestream smoke, but they are both produced by the same fundamental processes.